berleon/emojicite/README.md

 Scientific publications are too dry.
 Too much math, too little emotions.
 Science needs emojis!
-Leave a small heart to value the hard work gone into a paper (Smith, 2014 ❤️ ) Finally, you can express what you true think directly as in (Wakefield et. al, 1998 🤦).
+Leave a small heart to value the hard work gone into a paper (Smith, 2014 ❤️ ).
+Flag self-citations as in (Sixt et al., 2019 🤳) Finally, you can express what you truly think directly as in (Wakefield et. al, 1998 🤦).
 We could also indicate, how thoroughly we read papers (Van Wesel et al., 2014 🙈)

 ## Basic Usage